attack/barometer/README.md

 # note, the time is the time of the locations weather, not the time of the
 # user measuring the weather
 time = Time.parse('13:00 01-01-2009')
-weather.for(time)       # returns forecast_measurement for default at time
+weather.for(time)       # returns the first successful forecast_measurement for the time

 puts weather.for(time).low.f
 ```

 ### Averages

-If you consume more then one weather service, Barometer can provide averages
+If you consume more then one weather service, Barometer will provide averages
 for the values (currently only for the 'current' values and not the forecasted
 values).